-1. Stop here and sign up for Ebates!
+1. Stop here and sign up for Rakuten!

-Click that little green button before you do ANY online shopping.
-It’s a gem I found a few years ago, and all you have to do is sign up and install the Ebates button.
-Then shop like you normally would and click the Ebates button to earn cash back (anywhere from 1%-25% usually, and insane deals around the holidays and Black Friday).
+Rakuten is a gem I found a few years ago back when it was Ebates, and all you have to do is sign up and install the button.
+Then shop like you normally would and click the “Activate Rakuten” button that will pop up in the corner of your screen to earn cash back (anywhere from 1%-25% usually, and insane deals around the holidays and Black Friday).

 Get $10 cash back after you use it for the first time.
-Feel free to read more in my post: How Ebates works to save you money + $10 sign up bonus
+Feel free to read how I’ve been paid over $400 cash back in my post: How Rakuten works to save you money + $10 sign up bonus

 2. Here’s where to get Christmas gifts half off or better

 My favorite site I check before buying anything is called Vipon.
 This is Amazon’s discount site where everything is 50% off or better.
 Basically sellers can offer discount codes here hoping that you will become a repeat customer or tell others, but there is absolutely no obligation.

 It’s the perfect place to save money on NEW gifts in every category.
 They always have an impressive selection of toys, kitchen gadgets, electronics, and random stuff.
 Snagshout is another site we use a lot, and it works just like Vipon.

 Where to find nice used toys and gifts